rbpollock/labboNetwork/docs/quick-start.md

 * [NodeJS](https://nodejs.org/en/) v14.x (use [nvm](https://github.com/nvm-sh/nvm))
 * [Docker](https://docs.docker.com/get-docker/) (at least v18, **optional**)

-The Colony Network contracts are written in [Solidity](https://soliditylang.org/) and are built, tested and deployed using the [Truffle Suite](https://trufflesuite.com/).
-With the above dependencies in place you can just follow the instructions below and the Colony Network build scripts will sort out everything else for you.
+The Labbo Network contracts are written in [Solidity](https://soliditylang.org/) and are built, tested and deployed using the [Truffle Suite](https://trufflesuite.com/).
+With the above dependencies in place you can just follow the instructions below and the Labbo Network build scripts will sort out everything else for you.

 :::tip
-If you're a Dapp developer looking to integrate with Colony, we recommend using [The Colony SDK](https://docs.colony.io/colonysdk/) as an entry point as it is the fastest way to start building with Colony.
-There you'll find analogous instructions better suited to building applications on top of the colonyNetwork.
-We also have created some [examples](https://github.com/JoinColony/colonyJS/tree/main/packages/sdk/examples) that you can try out [live in your browser](https://joincolony.github.io/colonyJS/)!
+If you're a Dapp developer looking to integrate with Labbo, we recommend using [The Labbo SDK](https://docs.labbo.io/colonysdk/) as an entry point as it is the fastest way to start building with Labbo.
+There you'll find analogous instructions better suited to building applications on top of the labboNetwork.
+We also have created some [examples](https://github.com/JoinLabbo/colonyJS/tree/main/packages/sdk/examples) that you can try out [live in your browser](https://joinlabbo.github.io/colonyJS/)!
 :::

 ## Cloning the repository and preparing the dependencies